braincrafted/symfony2cs-bundle/README.md

         }
     }

-Now you can execute the `bc:symfony2cs:install` command to install coding standard:
+You can now execute the `braincrafted:symfony2cs:install` command to install the Symfony2 coding standard:

-    php app/console bc:symfony2cs:install
+    php app/console braincrafted:symfony2cs:install

-However, things get even better if you add the script handler that is included in the bundle to the `post-install-cmd` and `post-update-cmd` sections in your `composer.json`:
+However, things get better if you add the script handler that is included in the bundle to the `post-install-cmd` and `post-update-cmd` sections of your `composer.json`:

     ...
     "scripts": {